 A severance package is voluntary monetary compensation an employer pays an employee who is laid off.
 It is in addition to unemployment benefits.

-The Value Of A Severance Package Is Going Way Up
+The Value Of A Severance Package Went Up

 The same type of analogy can be said with the value of a severance package.
 The value of a severance package has increased because one key component of the package, unemployment benefits, has gone up.
 The increase is temporary, but it is an increase all the same.